Peyote (Lophophora williamsii): Botany, Ecology, and Conservation of the World’s Most Protected Cactus

 Is peyote on CITES Appendix I or II?

-Appendix II.
-This is the most-misreported fact about peyote and worth getting right at the top.
+Peyote is listed on CITES Appendix II, not Appendix I, through the family-wide Cactaceae listing.
+This is the most-misreported fact about the plant and worth getting right at the top.

 The family Cactaceae has been on CITES Appendix II since 1 July 1975.
 The current annotation reads: “Cactaceae spp.
 (Except the species included in Appendix I and except Pereskia spp., Pereskiopsis spp. and Quiabentia spp.).”
 That family-level Appendix II listing covers Lophophora williamsii by default.